BabaRagnarok/rock_paper_scissors_game/README.md

 ## ✂️Rock, Paper and Scissors Game

-A simple Python game to practice
+A simple Python game to practice with code

 ## Description 🎮

 The game allows the user to challenge the computer by choosing between **rock**, **paper**, or **scissors**.
 The winner is determined according to the classic rules of the game.
 This project covers many basic concepts of **Python programming**.

+## Features

+- 🎯 Score tracking up to 5
+- 🎨 Colorful feedback
+- 😂 Funny victory/defeat messages
+- 🧠 Built to grow with my Python knowledge

-## What you can learn
+## What you will learn

 | 📘 Concept                      | 📝 Description                       |
 |----------------------------------|--------------------------------------|